Book Your Free Owner Consultation

 There is no rent increase limit in Virginia.
 Also, state law prohibits local jurisdictions from enacting their own rules.
 Consequently, you can raise it by any amount and as often as you choose.

-You must, however, provide the resident on a month-to-month lease with a 30 days’ advance notice.
+You must, however, provide the resident on a month-to-month lease with a 30 days’ advance written notice.

 one person handing another person money